National Resources for Military Personnel and their Families

 Programs for Veterans who are Homeless or in Danger of Becoming Homeless

 Veteran Affairs (VA) has a National Homeless Call Center that is available 24/7/365.
 This free service can provide information on VA homeless programs and mental health services in your area and help you get connected to the nearest Homeless Point of Contact at your closest VA facility.
 The VA works with local partners to provide a broad array of services, including prevention services, housing programs, healthcare, and employment services.
 To learn more about this program and its services, visit the Homeless Veterans website where you will have access to a confidential chat option or call 877-424-3838.

 Expedited Social Security Benefits

-The expedited process is available for the military service member who becomes disabled during active duty on or after October 1, 2001, regardless of where the disability occurs.
-Depending on the situation, some family members of military personnel also may be able to receive benefits, including dependent children and spouses.
+Military service members receive expedited processing of their disability applications from Social Security.
+The expedited process is available for military service members who have become disabled during active duty on or after October 1, 2001, regardless of where the disability occurs.
+Learn more on the Social Security website and by reading this guide from Wounded Warriors.

 Credit & Debt Counseling

 Mental Health Services for Veterans